anykey111/xeh/README.md

 ## Tags

-Tag is a special hidden property sticked to the value but not directly accessed.
+Tags is a custom property map sticked to the value but not directly accessible.
 Tags have no impact on using value and dissapear after value modification.

 ```
-    # stick "abc" string to the integer 10
+    // stick "abc" string to the integer 10
-    10 "abc" with-tag
-    var X
+    10 #{ "ten" "name" "red" "color" } var X
-    # get tag of X
+    // get "color" property
+    X "color" get-tag println

+    // show all tags
-    X tag-of println
+    X tags  println

-    # addition produce new value without any tags
-    # in that case tag-of return nil
-    2 . "number" 2 + tag-of println
+    X 1 + println

-    # shorthand syntax for literal tags
-    10 . "ten"
-    10 "ten" with-tag

-    # stick vector
-    "text" .[ 14 . "size" "red" . "color" ]
-    "text" [ 14 "size" with-tag "red" "color" with-tag ] with-tag
 ```

 ## Meta evaluation and compilation